-Archives & Special Collections student assistants work with some of the most rare and unique materials on LMU’s campus.
-From Their Perspective: Student Assistant Discoveries in A&SC, a 2013 exhibit curated by the students themselves, featured some of these objects and why the students found them interesting, compelling or, simply, fun.
+Archives and Special Collections student assistants work with some of the most rare and unique materials on LMU’s campus.
+From Their Perspective: Student Assistant Discoveries in ASC, a 2013 exhibit curated by the students themselves, featured some of these objects and why the students found them interesting, compelling or, simply, fun.
 This is the fourth installment featuring some final exhibit selections by Monique Williams, Cullan Shewfelt and Alec Lee:

 Ever wonder what happened to LMU’s football team?
 Business Major Monique Williams did.
 Determined to solve this mystery she dove into documentation found in the University Archives:

 “Everyone wonders why and how LMU lost its football team.
 In the 1950s Loyola University yearbook described the football team as, “An unprecedented winning streak, national recognition and captivation

 of the public fancy.”
 I wanted to uncover why our football

 program was cut if our team was doing better than ever.
 So when I came across this letter in the University Archives, I